waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Erroneous Marker Deleted:** Deleted a false 'Rocket defeated' marker at (12, 23) on map 201 that was causing strategic confusion.

 - **Defeat Mechanic (Rocket Hideout):** Losing a battle to a trainer in the hideout does not send you back to the Pokémon Center.
 You remain in place after the battle.

+- `navigator_agent` (REFINED AGAIN): The agent failed to account for `cuttable` tiles, generating an invalid path that tried to walk through a tree at (36, 33).
+I am refining the prompt to explicitly treat `cuttable` tiles as impassable.